 2. Breach Of Duty

-Even though duty can be easily established in certain cases, this alone isn’t enough to prove negligence.
+Even though duty can be easily established in certain cases, duty alone isn’t enough to prove negligence.
 Your attorney will need to prove that the builder or contractor breached or failed to honor their duty.
 This means they acted without care and failed to meet the terms of the contract.

 Breach of duty is decided by a jury or judge and will be a major factor in the case.
-If the contractor installed stucco, for example, but the property suffered water damage from poor installation, then the judge or jury would decide if the contractor failed to use reasonable care during construction.
+If the contractor installed stucco, for example, but the property suffered damage from poor installation, then the judge or jury would decide if the contractor failed to use reasonable care during construction.

 3. Cause In Fact